Learn how to say friend in Farsi with pronunciation and cultural context.

 • Salam, doost-e golam! – Hello, my sweet friend

 The word doost is gender-neutral in Farsi and can refer to both male and female friends.
-However, if you want to specify a female friend, you may hear:
+However, context can clarify meaning.

-• دوست دختر (doost dokhtar) – female friend / girlfriend (context matters)
+• دوست دختر (doost dokhtar) – female friend or girlfriend (context matters)

 • دوست زن (doost zan) – female friend (less common)